radumarias/rencfs/README.md

 - Fast seek on read and write, so if you're watching a movie you you can seek to any position and that would be very fast.
 This is because we can seek to particular chunk.

 In progress:
-- ensure file integrity by saving each change to WAL, so on crash of power loss on next start we apply the pending changes.
+- ensure file integrity by saving each change to WAL, so on crash or power loss on next start we apply the pending changes.
 This makes the write operations atomic.
 - multiple writes in parallel to the same file, ideal for torrent like applications or databases

 # Stack